YottaDB/YDBDoc/GTMAdminOps/dbrepl.rst

 .. image:: repl_anim.gif

-When a process commits a transaction on White, YottaDB/GT.M provides Durability by writing and "hardening" an update record to the journal file and then the database file.
+When a process commits a transaction on White, YottaDB provides Durability by writing and "hardening" an update record to the journal file and then the database file.
 The same process also writes the update records to an area of shared memory called a Journal Pool as part of committing the transaction, but does not wait for Rose and Yellow to commit the transaction (this means that a failure of the network between instances does not stop application operation on White).
 Two Source Server processes, one for Rose and one for Yellow, read journal update records from the Journal Pool and stream updates over TCP connections to Receiver Server processes on the replicating instances they serve.

 Under normal conditions, White Source Servers stream update records from the Journal Pool to the Rose and Yellow Receiver Servers.
 The Journal Pool is a shared memory segment that does not expand after its initial creation.
 If updates for the database state to which the replicating instance needs to catch up are no longer in the Journal Pool, the Source Server finds the updates in journal files, until the replicating instance catches up to the point where the remaining required updates can again come from the Journal Pool.
 The diagram represents this with the curved lines from the journal file to the Source Server processes.